sminez/sminez.github.io/projects/sandpiles.md

 Inspired by [Numberphile][0] I created a program to generate sandpile fractals for different toppling patterns.
-The code can be found [here][1] on GitHub: it generates a csv of the final pile heights which can then be visualised in a number of different ways.
+The code can be found [here][1] on GitHub: it generates a json file describing the final pile heights which can then be visualised in a number of different ways.
 The images below we created using a `heatmap` plot from the Python Seaborn plotting library.

 {% include gallery.html  gallery=1 %}